Follow TV Tropes

 • And You Thought It Would Fail: Several executives at Epic Records thought Thriller would bomb.
 It goes without saying that the album's unprecedented success proved them wrong.

-• Critical Dissonance: A few reviewers complained about the title track, feeling it was campy and caused Mood Whiplash compared to the rest of the album.
+• Critical Dissonance: While the album as a whole is universally beloved, some reviewers do take issue with the title track, feeling it's campy and causes Mood Whiplash compared to the rest of the album.
 Listeners still find it a classic, particularly due to the video it spawned.

-• Even Better Sequel: Jackson's fifth album Off the Wall was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
-In terms of album sales this is certainly an improvement.
+• Even Better Sequel: Jackson's previous album, Off the Wall, was already the best-selling album by a black/Afro-American artist ever, but Thriller grew out to be the best-selling music album of all time.
+While fans and critics have been split over which one is better quality-wise up to and especially nowadays, Thriller was certainly a major improvement in terms of album sales.

 • Narm Charm: The title track is a campy post-disco song celebrating Jackson's love of '50s B-movies.
-It's cheesy, it's got goofy lyrics, and it's one of his best songs.
+It's cheesy and has goofy lyrics, but it's also one of his best-regarded songs.

 • Sampled Up: The famed "Mama-say, mama-sa, ma-ma-ko-ssa" of "Wanna Be Startin' Somethin'" led to a lawsuit by Cameroonian musician Manu Dibango, who recognized his own "Soul Makossa" (Michael admitted that the hook originated from it, and settled out of court).
 And depending on your audience, that chant is only a part of Rihanna's "Don't Stop the Music" (Dibango sued again, but was dismissed).

-• Suspiciously Similar Riff: According to Daryl Hall, Jackson apparently admitted to lifting the bass line of "Billie Jean" from Hall's "I Can't Go for That (No Can Do)".
+• According to Daryl Hall, Jackson apparently admitted to lifting the bass line of "Billie Jean" from Hall's "I Can't Go for That (No Can Do)".
 Hall wasn't bothered, telling Jackson he himself had lifted it from somewhere else.
 Jon Anderson of Yes also felt "Billie Jean" was inspired by a track he recorded with Vangelis called "State of Independence", but considered it an example of "cross-pollination in music" and wasn't bothered either: “they took the riff and made it funky.”
-Quincy Jones produced a 1982 Donna Summer cover of "State of Independence" (with Jackson on backing vocals) that was a hit, so Anderson's assessment about cross-pollination seems accurate.
+In the same year as Thriller's release, Quincy Jones produced a Donna Summer cover of "State of Independence" (with Jackson on backing vocals) that was a hit too, so Anderson's assessment about cross-pollination seems accurate.

 • The iconic synth intro to “Beat It” sounds exactly like the Synclavier’s demo tape’s riff showcasing the gong tone.
-The composer of that demo tape would ultimately be credited - in Bad.
+The composer of that demo tape would ultimately be credited in the liner notes of Bad.

-• Tough Act to Follow: This album was and still is the best-selling musical album in history.
+• Tough Act to Follow: Thriller was and still is the best-selling musical album in history, even if many other albums have more plays on streaming services than it nowadays.
 How could anyone surpass it in commercial terms?
-Even Jackson himself couldn't.
+Even Jackson himself, who had an ambition in doing so with Bad, couldn't.

 From the Boris Karloff series